Luis-Leonidas-Fernandez/Luis-Leonidas-Fernandez/README.md

 ## 🚀 About Me

-I'm a software developer with over 2.5 years of experience building mobile and web applications.
-I specialize in Uber-style ride apps and uShip-style logistics platforms, using Node.js and MongoDB for the backend, Flutter for the frontend, and deployment on VPS (DigitalOcean).
+I'm a software developer with more than 2.5 years of experience building mobile and web applications.

-Currently, I'm scaling my projects to an international level while exploring new business opportunities.
+I specialize in creating Uber-style ride-sharing systems and uShip-style logistics platforms, using:

+Flutter for mobile apps

+Node.js + MongoDB for backend services (over 2 years of backend experience)

+DigitalOcean VPS for deployment and infrastructure

+For the past 4 months, I’ve also been working on:

+AI-powered automations

+RAG pipelines

+Deployment of open-source and commercial LLMs

+Building internal AI tools and assistants for business workflows

+I am currently exploring new opportunities in software automation and applied artificial intelligence.

 ---